Gifted Identification Process

 Whole Grade Screening

-Students in K-8 and at high schools using the iReady diagnostic test will be screened in reading and math 2-3 times per year.
+Students in K-5 using the iReady diagnostic test will be screened in reading and math 2-3 times per year.
 Notification of new gifted identification will occur in November, February, and May.
 Students in grade 2 take the Naglieri Nonverbal Ability Test and students in grade 5 take the Cognitive Ability Test in November to screen in superior cognitive ability.
 Students who score high on the Naglieri and Cognitive Ability Test will also be screened for creative thinking.
 Scores are usually sent home by schools in February or March.

 Any student in Grades K-12 may be referred for testing in superior cognitive, specific academic, or creative thinking abilities for up to 2 opportunities per year for testing (including whole grade screenings).
 Referral packets are online and in the Gifted & Talented office.
-Students referred with permission on file by September 30 will be tested between October 1 and February 28.
-Students referred with permission on file by February 28 will be tested between March 1 and year end.
-Students referred after March 1 will be tested the following fall.
+Students referred with permission on file by October 29 will be tested between September 7 and January 31.
+Students referred with permission on file by February 4 will be tested between February 7 and May 6.
+Students referred after the winter/ spring deadline will be tested the following fall.
 Scores are mailed home within 4 weeks of testing.

 Visual and Performing Arts Assessment